 Abandonment Followed by a Second Fleet

-In the heat of June of 1699, only seven months after first setting foot in Darien, a vote was taken and it was agreed that the Scots of New Edinburgh would abandon Darien.
-The remaining colonists would sail to the (hopefully) more amiable people of New England.
+In the heat of June 1699, only seven months after first setting foot in Darien, a vote was taken and it was agreed that the Scots of New Edinburgh would abandon Darien.
+The remaining colonists would sail to New England.

 The Ugly Aftermath

 After the Darien affair, many Europeans felt as though the colonists had brought shame and disgrace to Scotland.
-Adding fuel to the fire, rumors circulated that members in the Parliament of Scotland who voted for the Union were bribed.
+Adding fuel to the fire, rumors circulated that bribes had influenced members in the Parliament of Scotland who voted for the Union.
 Indeed, many public and private investors fell into financial ruin, and England sweetened the deal by agreeing to pay Scotland a fair sum of money as compensation for the Darien failure if Scotland ratified the union.
 Even today, much of the current literature regarding the Darien failure condemns the leaders of the expedition for poor planning and choices.
 The understandable bitterness and anger are still palpable in Scotland.

 Factors for Thought

 In the years following the Darien affair, the Spanish made many attempts to settle the region.
 However, constant opposition by the Kuna made it ultimately impossible.
-In the end, the bold ideas that fueled the Darien scheme eventually led to the building of the Panama Canal, which finally connected the Atlantic and Pacific Oceans for international maritime commerce.
+In the end, the bold ideas that fueled the Darien scheme eventually led to the building of the Panama Canal.
+The passage between the Atlantic and Pacific Oceans would open up a whole new world for international maritime commerce.
 Today, somewhere around a million vessels have safely passed through the canal.